Arufonsu/Intersect-Engine-Plugin-Clock/README.md

 - config.json setting that allows you to change the clock format ( default is "ClockFormat": "H:mm")

 ## Compiled Version
-You can download an already compiled version [here](https://www.ascensiongamedev.com/files/file/172-client-plugin-ingameclock/ "here").
+You can download a compiled version [here](https://www.ascensiongamedev.com/files/file/172-client-plugin-ingameclock/ "here").

 ##  Installation: